AtulHost

 Let me clear your doubt Jagan, both the account types and scenarios are totally different.

-In personal account there is a relation between person to any other person or party.
-So in case being in a business if any person is giving you a goods or services then you should debit the name of giver (because it’s personal account) and credit the giver (your account).
+In a personal account, there is a relation between a person to any other person or party.
+So in the case of being in a business if any person is giving you goods or services then you should debit the name of the giver (because it’s a personal account) and credit the giver (your account).

 When a cash sales, should I mention the name of goods?